Zuehlke/vagrant-chef-exercises/chef-tdd-scaffolding-myapp/README.md

 ### The MyApp Scenario

 Our scenario for the remainder of this workshop is a sample web application called "myapp".

 It's a super simple web application that will be set up using a Chef cookbook with the same name and is just good enough to get to know the Chef TDD tools.

+It will live in it's own Git repository (one repository per cookbook is a common practice and has various benefits), so let's create a new workspace for it in `~/myapp`.

 ### Generating the MyApp Cookbook

-The ChefDK includes a command called `chef`, which lets you very easily create a new cookbook structure (**note:** you must place it into a directory named cookbooks!):
+The ChefDK includes a command called `chef`, which lets you easily create a new cookbook structure.
+Let's make sure to run it from the home directory so that it creates the cookbook in `~/myapp`:
 ```
-$ mkdir cookbooks
-$ cd cookbooks
+$ cd ~
-$ chef generate cookbook myapp
+$ chef generate cookbook myapp --copyright "Zuehlke Engineering GmbH" --email "your.name@zuehlke.com" --license mit
 ```

-This scaffolds a cookbook structure with the basic skeleton files for testing already included:
+The above `chef generate` command scaffolded a cookbook structure with the basic skeleton files for testing already included:
 ```
 myapp/